vineetgoyal01/ETL_Project_Team_4/README.md

 2. Once this transformation is complete, the csv of the LGA demographics is exported at the end.

 ## SQL document
-1. This is just a csv table in a SQL database showing the LGA, Suburb, Adult Population data and median price
+1. This is just a csv table in a SQL database showing the LGA, Suburb, Adult Population data and median price.
+The output from Notebook 3 was not included as a second table as all of the information in Notebook 3 was included in Notebook 2, Notebook 3 just had more aggregated data.